usersina/oracle-ee-11g-docker/README.md

 ## Motivation

 During my undergraduate studies of computer science, I was required to use OracleDB for my SQL courses.
-The installation process has always been a bit of a hassle, especially considering the only available free version is the [11g version](https://www.oracle.com/database/technologies/xe-downloads.html) which is quite outdated by now.
+The installation process has always been a bit of a hassle, especially considering that the 11g version is quite outdated by now.

 Having enrolled in an Engineering University for Computer science and not wanting to face the same experience again, I decided to run it all in docker containers and get on with life.
 And potentially helping people who face the same issue in the future.

-## Note

-I that it's not really that practical to run SQLDeveloper in a container (slight VNC server lags among other reasons) therefore I just ignore the service run by adding [`profiles[0]=donotstart`](./docker-compose.yml#26) to the service configuration.

-Now I simply use it to run **Oracle xe 11g** with the **HR** database.

 ## Getting started

-This guide was tested on Windows with git bash and on Linux running PopOS 22.04
+This guide was tested on Windows with git bash and on Linux running CachyOS 6.11

 ```bash
 make up